 The Rowan services

 The Rowan provides services to people who have been raped or sexually assaulted.
 You can use one or all of the services depending on your needs:

-- forensic medical examination by a specially-trained doctor (for adults, forensic evidence can be stored until you make a decision whether or not you wish to report to the police)
+- forensic medical examination by a specially-trained doctor (for adults, forensic evidence can be stored until you make a decision about whether you wish to report to the police or not)